isomerpages/moe-alexandrapri/_links/For Service Providers/Bus Operator.md

 **Application Procedure**

 1. Complete the [Call for Proposal - Annex A](/files/call%20for%20proposal%20-%20annex%20a.pdf)
-2. Submit the completed Call for Proposal - Annex A by closing date, DD August 2023 to the School's General Office.
+2. Submit the completed Call for Proposal - Annex A by closing date, 14 August 2023 to the School's General Office.

 * Address: 2A Prince Charles Crescent Singapore 159016
 * Contact No: 62485400